-- APU provides an arrival assistance service on specific dates before each semester where student staff greet incoming students at Fukuoka Airport and Oita Airport to help them travel to APU for the first time.
+- APU provides an arrival assistance service on specific dates before each semester where student staff greet incoming students at Fukuoka Airport to help them travel to APU for the first time.
 Before classes start, as a new student, you will participate in several orientation sessions.
-A select group of second-fourth year students serve as resident assistants (RAs) and live on each floor of the dormitory, AP House, to help you adjust to your new life in Japan.
+A select group of second to fourth year students serve as resident assistants (RAs) and live on each floor of AP House, APU's on-campus housing, to help you adjust to your new life in Japan.

 - Is it expensive to live in Japan?

-- While Japan's metropolitan areas such as Tokyo and Osaka have quite high costs of living, APU is located in Beppu, which is a mid-sized city and thus considerably less expensive.
+- While Japan's metropolitan areas such as Tokyo and Osaka have quite high costs of living, APU is located in Beppu, which is a mid-sized city and considerably less expensive.
 Many students also choose to do part-time work while studying to help cover expenses.
 However there are restrictions for international students working part-time in Japan.
 For more information regarding living costs, working part-time, and other money matters, visit our Money Matters page.

 - Can I live on campus?

 - Yes.
-Incoming international students are required to live on campus at AP House (APU’s dormitory) during their first year at APU.
+Incoming international students are required to live on campus at AP House (APU’s on-campus housing) during their first year at APU.
 AP House allows you to adjust to your new surroundings and make friends from all around the world.
-After your first year, you will move off campus, or you can apply for an extension of stay in the dormitory before the end of your first year (subject to the availability of rooms).

 - After their first year, most students move to private apartments or independent dormitories in Beppu.
 Many students choose to rent an apartment with friends to reduce costs.
 Housing support is available at APU to help students find off-campus accommodation.